 R is one of the most important tools for statisticians presently used.
 It is an open-source project software environment and programming language with a wide variety of options that is highly extensible.
 It is not only used and supported by a broad and very diverse research community, but also by companies like Microsoft, Google, RStudio, and Data Camp that are actively promoting R as a lead platform.

-This hands-on workshop has two goals.
-Firstly, it is targeted to individuals who want to advance their data science skills using R and become familiar with R Studio – a software that makes R user-friendly.
-It will introduce participants on how to get their data into R, structure and transform it, analyze it, visualize the results, using the Tidyverse tools of data exploration.
-Secondly, participants will learn about the specifics of analyzing ILSA data, such as using plausible values and weights.
-We will use PIRLS 2021 data for our analysis examples.
-Participants will then be introduced to the IEA IDB Analyzer integration with R to perform analyses with large-scale assessment data.
-Also, we will introduce participants the R Markdown to turn their statistical results and graphs into documents, reports, presentations, and dashboards.
+This hands-on workshop had two goals.
+Firstly, it aimed to help individuals who wanted to advance their data science skills using R and become familiar with R Studio, a software that makes R user-friendly.
+It informed participants how to get their data into R, structure and transform it, analyze it, and visualize the results, using the Tidyverse tools of data exploration.
+Secondly, participants learned about the specifics of analyzing ILSA data, such as using plausible values and weights.
+We used PIRLS 2021 data for our analysis examples.
+Participants were then introduced to the IEA IDB Analyzer integration with R to perform analyses with large-scale assessment data.

 About the instructors